1dollarsteak/1dollarsteak.github.io/_posts/2020-06-04-vLab-Step-2-DNS.md

 | labmon1  | 192.168.122.42 | 4 |
 | lablog1  | 192.168.122.43 | 4 |

 Changes to this list when proceding with the project are possible.
-Just typing this list made me rethink my grouping decisions.
-I decided against putting the system and configuration management servers inside group 4, because I see the administrator also as a "backend system" accessing servers.
+Just while typing this list made me rethink my grouping decisions.
+I decided against putting the system and configuration management servers inside group 4, because I see the administrator also as a "back-end system" accessing servers.
 It's important to grant the system management server a high priority, because otherwise it would slowly fade into insignificance and won't be used anymore.
 As I see the system management as a first responder documentation (out of my experience).
 A loss in integrity of managed systems would be crucial to the stability of the whole network.
 The next question arrised after realising that the Spacewalk server also serves as a configuration server.
 This could mean that labcfg1 is no longer needed.
 I'll postpone that decision.

 The DNS plan for the hosts is integrated in the upper table.
 As my zone I've chosen to create a subdomain of my actual domain: lab.fabianbissmann.de.
 Despite